securefederatedai/openfl/docs/overriding_agg_fn.rst

 Override Aggregation Function
 *****************************

-You can use custom aggregation functions for each task via Python\*\  API or command-line interface.
+You can use custom aggregation functions for each task via Python\*\  API or command line interface.

 Python API